 I remember seeing the Statue of Liberty [for the first time].
 It didn’t mean much to me, but seeing the other people [on the ship] getting excited, it meant a lot to me.

 To a native person living in the Amazon forest, completely outside of Western culture, an artwork like the Mona Lisa has absolutely no value whatsoever.
 Similarly, many people make the mistake of supposing that, had they lived in the past, they would have known the value of certain objects which presently have a high monetary value.
-An example is the paintings of Vincent van Gogh, which were worth very little during his lifetime because very few people wanted and appreciated them, so much so that those who attended his funeral were each given one of his paintings for free.
+An example is the paintings of Vincent van Gogh, which were worth very little during his lifetime because very few people then appreciated and wanted them.
 But if they had lived in the past, they would almost certainly have behaved like most people did then, by not attributing a high monetary value to these objects.
 In many ways, the past is similar to foreign cultures in the present day, for people living in either of them were or are unfamiliar with the models of behaviour, including the valuations that people attribute to various things, that exist in the culture in which one happens to live.

 It is hard for the majority of people, who are so thoroughly immersed and entangled in the human world of values, to realize that famous things like the Mona Lisa or the Eiffel Tower have absolutely no value to other creatures; in other words, that, outside our very peculiar and, in many ways, completely artificial world of human valuations, these things are completely worthless.
 Artworks and buildings like the Mona Lisa by da Vinci, the statue of David by Michelangelo, the armless Venus of Milo, the Parthenon in Athens, the Egyptian pyramids, or Angkor Wat in Cambodia, which are all said to be priceless, that is, they possess more than a mere monetary value, are in fact useless and completely worthless to all other organisms.
 What is true of other organisms is also true of people, for most people, who live completely immersed in the values that are peculiar to the culture in which they have grown up, fail to understand that the things which they value may have little or no value to many, and perhaps the majority of, other people in the world.